MStarmans91/WORC/README.md

 ```

 ### FASTR
 If you are using FASTR < 1.3.0, you need to manually add the WORC tools, datatypes and mounts to your FASTR configuration (~/.fastr/config.py).
+The mounts are used by WORC to look for input data, external applications such as ITK tools and save output to.
+The tools and types path need to be expended to add those from WORC to FASTR.

 This concerns the following additions:

 ```
+import site

 # Add the WORC FASTR tools and type paths
 packagedir = site.getsitepackages()[0]
 tools_path = [os.path.join(packagedir, 'WORC', 'resources', 'fastr_tools')] + tools_path